hypertokenx/research-notes/llm-limitations.md

 Earlier LLM research established several important weaknesses:

-- performance could be brittle outside familiar task distributions;
+- performance could be brittle outside familiar task distributions
-- factual errors and hallucinations were common;
+- factual errors and hallucinations were common
-- models struggled with some forms of multi-step reasoning;
+- models struggled with some forms of multi-step reasoning
-- long sequences of dependent actions were difficult;
+- long sequences of dependent actions were difficult
-- static model knowledge limited access to current or private information.
+- static model knowledge limited access to current or private information

 These findings remain useful as historical baselines, but they should not be treated as permanent properties of all LLMs.